The nuclear dimension of $C^*$-algebras associated to topological flows and orientable line foliations: Fiberwise groupoid coverings and surjective -homomorphisms

 We claim that $\{\lambda_H^u\}_{u \in H^0}$ is a Haar system we look for.
 To this end, we verify conditions~\eqref{def:locally-compact-groupoids:Haar-system:full-support}-\eqref{def:locally-compact-groupoids:Haar-system:invariance} in Definition~\ref{def:locally-compact-groupoids}: \begin{itemize} \item Condition~\eqref{def:locally-compact-groupoids:Haar-system:full-support} follows from the observation that by a partition-of-unity argument, any nonzero non-negative function $f \in C_c\left( H^{\pi(u)} \right)$ has a nonzero non-negative preimage in $C_c(G^u)$, and thus $\Lambda_H^{\pi(u)} (f) > 0$ since $\lambda_G^u$ has full support. \item Condition~\eqref{def:locally-compact-groupoids:Haar-system:continuous} for $\lambda_H^{\pi(u)}$ follows directly from that for $\lambda_G^u$. \item Condition~\eqref{def:locally-compact-groupoids:Haar-system:invariance} for $\lambda_H^{\pi(u)}$ also follows from that for $\lambda_G^u$.
 Indeed, for any $x \in H$ and $f \in C_c(H)$, choosing $\widetilde{x} \in \pi^{-1}$ and $\widetilde{f} \in \left(\pi_*\right)^{-1} (f)$ by surjectivity, we apply Equation~\eqref{eq:sum-preimage-equivariant} to get

 which implies

-as desired. \end{itemize} Therefore we have shown that $H$ is a locally compact groupoid with a Haar system $\lambda_H$.
-By Lemma~\ref{lem:fiberwise-groupoid-covering-topological-intertwine}, it is clear from our construction that $\pi$ intertwines $\lambda_G$ and $\lambda_H$. \end{enumerate} \end{proof}
+as desired. \end{itemize} Therefore we have shown that $H$ is a locally compact locally Hausdorff groupoid with a Haar system $\lambda_H$.
+By Lemma~\ref{lem:fiberwise-groupoid-covering-topological-intertwine}, it is clear from our construction that $\pi$ locally intertwines $\lambda_G$ and $\lambda_H$. \end{enumerate} \end{proof}